-Domori, since its birth in 1997, has been a real revolution for the world of cacao.
+Since its birth in 1997th, Domori has been a real revolution for the world of cacao.

-Unfortunately, in Norway, the Domori brand is little known, which is a shame for real chocolate lovers.
+Unfortunately, the Domori brand is little known in Norway, which is a shame for real chocolate lovers.
 Especially those who are concerned about cacao origin and chocolate ingredients.

-- It was the first chocolate company to use only fine cocoa focusing on high quality.
+Domori was the first chocolate company to use only fine cocoa, focusing on superior quality.

-- The first to produce chocolate with Criollo cacao, the rarest, and prized cocoa.
+- Domori is the first company to produce chocolate with Criollo cacao - the rarest and prized cocoa.

 - The first to control the entire supply chain starting from the plantations located in Central & South & America.

-- The first to rediscover and use for chocolate an ancient and simple formula: cocoa paste and sugar and to make a 100% pure Criollo.
+- Domori is the first chocolate company to rediscover and use an ancient and straightforward formula for making chocolate.
+Simple as just cocoa paste and sugar to make a 100% pure Criollo.

-- And finally, the first chocolate maker to create a Chocolate Tasting Code for discovering the infinite nuances of cacao.
+- And finally, the first chocolate maker that has created a Chocolate Tasting Code to discover the infinite nuances of cacao.

-Gianluca lived in the country for three years, learning and teaching all he could to the farm’s owner, aiming to improve the fruit.
-Since 2002, Domori has acquired 50% of the farm, and has been carrying out its research project and setting up its nursery for various Criollo cacao varieties.
+Since 2002, Domori has acquired 50% of the farm and has been carrying out its research project and setting up its nursery for various Criollo cacao varieties.

 The concept was sustainable business, where the producer is a partner in the industry, receiving a much fairer price for their investment.
 As the only way to ensure sustainable, high-quality production is to pay the producers correctly.